gmatteo/pseudos_ac_she/README.md

 98_Cf: OK: take Cf_5f.psp8, slightly better than Cf_origin_5f.psp8
 99_Es:  FIXME: AE EOS is completely wrong!
 100_Fm: FIXME: AE EOS now looks good but pseudos are not!
-101_Md: FIXME: AE EOS is suspicious
+101_Md: FIXME: AE EOS is suspicious and should be recomputed
 102_No: OK: All pseudos are good, should find compromise btw accuracy and convergence ratio
 103_Lr: OK: Take: my Lr_5f, smoother convergece
 104_Rf: OK: Take Rf.psp8 (1.47 vs 2.58 from origin)